MediaPortal/MediaPortal-2/MP-II/Source/System/MediaPortal.Core/Services/Settings/readme.txt

 	[Setting(SettingScope.User,"myStringDefaultValue")]
 	Possible SettingScope values are:
 		* SettingScope.User, if you want a per user storage/retrieval for this property
-		* SettingScope.global if the property is a Global one and does't allow per user storage
+		* SettingScope.Global if the property is a Global one and does't allow per user storage

-When your custom settings class is done , you can use it this way :
+When your custom settings class is done, you can use it this way :

 // first use the ServiceScope manager to get the SettingsManager running instance :
 ISettingsManager mgr = ServiceScope.Get<ISettingsManager>();